Getting Around Campus

 https://godurhamtransit.org/access

-Report a Facility Access Issue
+Report an Access Issue or Problem

 Please notify us if you have an access concern about any part of the Duke University campus or Duke University Health System facilities.
 This includes access into or around any of the buildings as well as paths, crosswalks and parking lots.